Creature Comforts: The Human-Animal Bond in Healthy Aging

 Life on All Fours, by David Fredrickson

-The first 50 guests at this year’s agein will receive a copy of Life on All Fours by David Fredrickson – a writer, advocate, and psychotherapist.
+Guests of this year’s agein received a copy of Life on All Fours by David Fredrickson – a writer, advocate, and psychotherapist.
 In 2021, David was a guest presenter for one of our online ‘Play Dates’ during the week-long agein celebration.

 About the Book: